paperswithcode/model-index/docs/2_datamodels/model.md

 - `Training Data` - Names of dataset on which the models is trained on
 - `Training Techniques` - A list of training techniques (for the full list see [Methods](https://paperswithcode.com/methods) on Papers with Code)
-- `Training resources` - The hardware used
+- `Training Resources` - The hardware used for training
+- `Training Time` - How many hours or days it takes to train.
 - `Architecture` - A list of architectural features of the model (for the full list see [Methods](https://paperswithcode.com/methods) on Papers with Code)